Appropriations Watch: FY 2017

 The table below shows the status of each appropriations bill.
-To learn more about the appropriations process, read our report: Appropriations 101.
+To learn more about the appropriations process, read our report: Appropriations 101, and read here for more detail about how the House and Senate are moving forward without a Budget Resolution.

 As we explained in Appropriations 101, the House and Senate Appropriations Committees approve 302(b) spending levels for each subcommittee after the topline 302(a) levels are determined by the Budget Committees.
 Below is an excerpt (click here to read the full report).